AlessandroPro/CityBattleDrones/CityBattleDrones/CityBattleDrones/README.txt

 README

+ASSIGNMENT COMPLETED AS GROUP OF 2:
-Alessandro Profenna
+Alessandro Profenna 500564824
+Tolaz Hewa 500590503

-CPS511 - Assignment 1
+CPS511 - Assignment 3
-Drone Construction and Manipulation
+City Battle Drones

 This program was developed on a Mac using Xcode in C++.
 There are two ways to compile and run this program on a Mac:

 1) Open a new C++ Xcode project and place all of the files in the project folder.
 Run it.
 2) There is a makefile for this project.
-To compile with it, cd into the project directory and run 'make' -> this will compile all of the necessary files and generate an 'assignment1' executable.
+To compile with it, cd into the project directory and run 'make' -> this will compile all of the necessary files and generate an 'assignment3' executable.
-Run './assignment1' to run the program and control-c to terminate it.
+Run './assignment3' to run the program and control-c to terminate it.

 NOTE: There are deprecation compiler warnings because of GLUT, but these can be ignored.
 NOTE: Although there is code in the makefile for compiling on Windows, it has not been tested.
 Therefore this assignment should be compiled, run, and marked on a Mac.
-If the TA does not have access to a Mac, I can showcase the assignment running on my Mac to the TA at a designated time.
+If the TA does not have access to a Mac, we can showcase the assignment running on my Mac to the TA at a designated time.

 _____________________________________________

 Project Structure:

-The new files written by me are Drone.cpp, DroneArm.hpp, and Propeller.hpp, along with their respective header files.
-The program runs from main.cpp, which I modified in multiple places to add controls, change materials, initialize the drone, etc.

-The Vector3D and QuadMesh files were untouched but are used in the main program.
+The newly written file in this project are:

+--
+main.cpp

+Vector2D.cpp
+Vector2D.hpp

+Vector3D.cpp
+Vector3D.hpp

+Polygon.cpp
+Polygon.hpp

+PrismMesh.cpp (Intead of using cubeMesh.cpp)
+PrismMesh.hpp

+Building.cpp
+Building.hpp

+Camera.cpp
+Camera.hpp

+Drone.cpp
+Drone.hpp

+DroneAI.cpp
+DroneAI.hpp

+DroneArm.cpp
+DroneArm.hpp

+Propeller.cpp
+Propeller.hpp

+Street.cpp
+Street.hpp

+Missile.cpp
+Missile.hpp

+Shaders:
+vShader.glsl
+fShader.glsl
+--

+Third-party files that are used but were not written by us:

+--
+Spline.cpp (used in constructing the building models) Stb_image.cpp (used for loading texture images)
+__

+The program runs from main.cpp.

 _____________________________________________